mhart/ai-to-the-world-mcp-workshop/README.md

 }
 ```

+Then when prompted `Would you like Wrangler to add it on your behalf?`, choose `Yes`

-2. Add the KV namespace to your wrangler.jsonc file
+2. Check the KV namespace is in your wrangler.jsonc file

-Open `wrangler.jsonc` and uncomment/update the KV namespace configuration from the previous step:
+Open `wrangler.jsonc` and check the KV namespace configuration has been added from the previous step:

 ```jsonc
   "kv_namespaces": [